yaml-js/github-actions/github-actions/clear-cache/README.md

 ## Features

 - Clear all repository cache entries
-- Clear all repository cache entries whose key starts by the given prefix
+- Clear all repository cache entries whose key starts with the given prefix

 ## Usage